About the Arcata Interfaith Gospel Choir

 The choir was founded in May 1992 during a series of multicultural events in Arcata organized by HSU and Center Arts.
 Connie Stewart, who had recently attended a ministers’ wives Prayer Breakfast in Florida with her grandmother Henryne Good, came up with the idea to have a Prayer Breakfast in Arcata.
 This event was held at the Arcata Community Center.
 The prior evening had seen the acquittal verdict of the police in the beating of Rodney King in Los Angeles, and there was a widespread feeling of anger and powerlessness in those attending.

-At the Prayer Breakfast in the Arcata Community Center, the impassioned speakers, Professors Nathan Smith and Caleb Rosado, and inspired singing from local vocalist, Karen Dumont, HSU’s Black Student Union Men’s Ensemble, directed by Lourin Plant, and the Oakland Interfaith Gospel Choir.
+The Arcata Prayer Breakfast featured the impassioned speaking of Professors Nathan Smith and Caleb Rosado, along with local singer Karen Dumont, HSU’s Black Student Union Men’s Ensemble, and the Oakland Interfaith Gospel Choir.
 The event moved many of us to tears, but also to action.
-A group of the attendees decided to form an interfaith gospel choir in Arcata to help heal the wounds and focus on hope, joy and community.
+A group of attendees came up with the idea of forming an interfaith gospel choir in Arcata to help heal the wounds and focus on hope, joy and community.

 See the Artistic Staff page for a complete listing of past choir directors.
 Click the link to watch or download the documentary film, "Total Praise: A History of the Arcata Interfaith Gospel Choir".

 AIGC Performances 1992 to Present

 What follows is a list of the performances of the AIGC since the choir beginning in 1992